RagnarGrootKoerkamp/BAPCtools/doc/workflow.md

 - **-:** skipped because of lazy judging

 > [!NOTE]
-> Here is a short explenation for the given command line parameters do:
+> Here is a short explanation for the given command line parameters:
 > - **-o:** enable the overview table (if possible, printed with live updates)
 > - **-a:** disable lazy judging for WA/RTE submissions
 > - **-aa:** completely disable lazy judging